 # service rabbitmq-server status

-# dnf install gcc python39 python39-devel python39-setuptools python39-pip memcached
+# dnf install python39 python39-devel python39-setuptools python39-pip gcc memcached

-Check the correctness of the service:
+2. Check the correctness of the RabbitMQ service:

 # systemctl enable rabbitmq-server